 Possible secondary infection at the sites of the original lesions

-If you think your dog has been exposed to Vaccinia virus, take him in to see his vet as soon as possible and do everything you can to prevent him from coming into contact with other animals.
+If you think your dog has been exposed to Vaccinia virus, take them in to see the vet as soon as possible and do everything you can to prevent your pup from coming into contact with other animals.
 In order to diagnose this disease, the vet will take samples of both lesions and the crusty scab that forms to be sent to a lab for testing.

 How Do I Treat My Dog's Vaccinia virus?